 Centerpiece: Sleek vases with a single type of flower.

 - Reasoning: Minimalism is about reducing elements to their essential quality.
 A single type of flower in a sleek vase is a perfect representation of this.

-Place Settings: Square or round plates in solid colours, stemless glassware, and stainless steel or matte black cutlery.
+Place Settings: Square or round plates in solid colors, stemless glassware, and stainless steel or matte black cutlery.

-- Reasoning: Solid colours and simple shapes eliminate unnecessary distractions, allowing guests to focus on the experience.
+- Reasoning: Solid colors and simple shapes eliminate unnecessary distractions, allowing guests to focus on the experience.

 - Details: The right lighting can set the mood for the entire event.
 It’s not just about visibility, but also about creating ambiance.